 - Revised Master Tobacco Retailer List (MRL)-Please remember, all tobacco retailers on the MRL must be verified by a phone call or personal visit.
 Verification must include the retailer name, address (including county), vendor type, and phone number.
 DYTURs are expected to identify retailers selling ENDS (e.g., e-cigs, vape pens, hookah pens, etc.) in their establishments during the MRL revision process.
-DYTURs must also add any known new retailers to the MRL; - Vendor Education and non-Synar Reports-IMPORTANT: A minimum of 25% vendor education and non-Synar must be completed prior to the start of the Formal Synar period.
-Due to the pandemic, if it is unsafe for DYTURs to enter establishments, providers have the choice to conduct 100% vendor education (via phone and/or mail) in lieu of non-Synar compliance checks. - Formal Synar Compliance Check Forms; and - Youth Access to Tobacco Activity Report
+DYTURs must also add any known new retailers to the MRL; - Vendor Education and non-Synar Reports-IMPORTANT: A minimum of 50% vendor education and non-Synar must be completed prior to the start of the Formal Synar period.
+Providers have the choice to conduct 100% vendor education (via phone and/or mail) in lieu of non-Synar compliance checks. - Formal Synar Compliance Check Forms; and - Youth Access to Tobacco Activity Report